Guilhermecheng/invoice-downloader/README.md

 ### dealernet.py
 The main script.
-Its actions:
+It goes on the following order:
-1- login system
+1. login system
-2- search for the service order in the system, and its dealer 3- in the SO, look for each invoice number, OS1 then OS2, enter it, and download the invoice pdf file.
+2. search for the service order in the system, and its dealer
+3. in the SO, look for each invoice number, OS1 then OS2, enter it, and download the invoice pdf file.